VitalyAstro/autophotometer/README.md

 # Autophotometer

 Autophotometer is a semi-automatic Python based pipeline for photometric measurements.
-It was developed as part of Master's Thesis of [Aleksi Mattila](https://github.com/almattil/autophotometer), but now I forked the program and continue its development on my own.
+It was developed as part of Master's Thesis of [Aleksi Mattila](https://github.com/almattil/autophotometer) under my supervision, but now I forked the program and continue its development on my own.

 Autophotometer uses Source Extractor and SCAMP to find the detections from the user's FITS images, and finds matches for them from an online database.